Mandostopheles ~ World Jazz Fusion

 Tribute Album to Benefit Cancer Research

 To benefit cancer research, the new album Bonnie Lynne ~ A Tribute, world jazz celebrating the life of my spouse Bonnie, debuts 25 May 2023, with all proceeds from csfuqua.bandcamp.com sales to go to cancer research.
 Bonnie Lynne is an upbeat celebration of Bonnie and all she gave to the world.
+To make your money have more impact, donate directly to the cancer research organization of your choice.

 Bonnie passed on 28 October 2022 after cancer metastasized to her bones and lymph nodes.
 Doctors assured us the cancer and pain could be managed, but chemotherapy failed and had numerous side effects, and the pain only increased.
 Nevertheless, Bonnie approached treatment with positivity and optimism even after chemo proved ineffective.
 While some of the songs on the album were written decades ago, several were written last year as I sat beside the bed as Bonnie rested or napped, playing guitar or flute gently, tunes that evolved into full-fledged songs that reflect Bonnie’s beautiful soul.